 SL: That collection was about family.
 My mom was cast in the show, my friends were in it.
 The casting was based on the idea of… I hate the word “inclusivity,” because it’s such an Instagram word.
 I was born in Asia, I lived in Africa, I lived in Europe and America.
 I’ve lived all around the world, so inclusivity is something that’s natural.
 For me, that isn’t necessarily the angle, even though that’s what a lot of people took it as.
 Like, there’s age and size diversity…

-It was really about my dad.
-It was about my family—my given family and my chosen family.
+It was really about my dad, my family—my given family and my chosen family.
 It was about New York.
 There were a lot of references in there that were personal.
 A lot of things were taken from what my dad used to wear when he was alive.
 That’s where that utility aspect came from.
 He worked for Shell, so he used to work all over the world.
-He would be in boilersuits and live in Saudi Arabia and Malaysia and all of these places.
+My dad would be in boilersuits and live in Saudi Arabia and Malaysia and all of these places.
 He had a few Ralph Lauren shirts, so there are a lot of Ralph Lauren influences in it, too.
 I love the idea of doing something where the reference was only for me and my mom and my direct family.
 For everyone else, it was just, “Read it as you like.”

 I didn’t communicate that as clearly at the time because I felt like it was really for me.
 It was a collection I wanted to do.
 It’s one of the collections I’m probably most proud of.
 I don’t think it’s necessarily the best work I’ve done, but it’s the most personal, and something my mom will take to the grave.